Lab Guide: Orchestrating Tests with tox-ansible

 Orchestration: You replaced manual

-Auto-discovery: You learned how the plugin scans your project to generate the test matrix automatically.
+Auto-discovery: You learned how the plugin scans your collection structure and the

 Next steps